cyverse-archive/Donkey/doc/endpoints/app-metadata.md

 Unsecured Endpoint: POST /import-workflow

+Delegates to metadactyl: POST /import-workflow

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Importing Deployed Components

 Unsecured Endpoint: POST /import-tools

+Delegates to metadactyl: POST /import-tools

 This service is an extension of the /import-workflow endpoint that also sends a notification for every deployed component that is imported provided that a